 Selling a home every so often isn’t the definition of success.
 You must have a certain share of your market to truly call yourself a successful broker, agent or builder.

 Go ahead and observe what the market leaders are doing.
 Surely, you know who they are — you might even have tried copying their strategy to no avail.
+And look into new real estate marketing technologies.

 Come up with a unique marketing strategy, because what works for them will not work for you and vice verse.
 So don’t complain when you get your competitors’ postcard in the mail.
 Take action instead.